data-mississippi/data-utility/README.md

   4) district (empty string if none)
   5) party

-There are demo files which already exist in the repo.
-In your terminal execute the script:
-`python3 write_csv.py counties.csv candidate_counts.csv President '' Democrat`
+## etc

-Since this is data entry, I want to be sure that I'm inputting the correct values.
-To do that, the script pauses after each candidate's results are parsed, so that you can check your work against the certified election results.
+The script pauses periodically, so that you can check your work against the certified election results.
 Once you've verified that, the script continues.
-If there's something wrong with the output, then it's most likely that the input csv files are mismatched.
+If there's something wrong with the output, then it's most likely that the input csv file mapping is mismatched.

 When the script is done, it writes the results into a new csv file.
 The results are grouped by candidates and within each grouping, sorted alphabetically by county.
-This file will be rewritten every time the script runs, so save the results elsewhere.
+This file will be rewritten every time the script runs, so before you run the script again, rename the `sorted_results.csv` file or save the results elsewhere.

+Currently, the preprocessed results are dumped in the `/tmp` folder.
+You might want to clear that out.

+Originally, this was like a 20 line script but now I've probably spent too much time and made this more complicated than the first iteration...if you want to use that script, it's called `write_csv_basic.py`.